than-dev/than-dev/README.md

 I am a tech enthusiast, I'm fascinate to code and all it ecossitem!
 Some of things I like most are a clean/beautiful code and a high test coverage in my projects.

 I am part of https://www.ibm.org/initiatives/p-tech <br>
-I am a back-end developer at Whydea - since Oct 2021 | https://www.whydea.com.br/ <br>
-I am a back-end developer at Squadi - since September 2021 | https://www.squadi.com.br/
+I am a CCO at Squadi - since September 2021 | https://www.squadi.com.br/

 ## Techs